About penn's point

 I spent four years photographing a small piece of suburban land in Bucks County, Pennsylvania, from the time when it was a dense woodland – home to native plants, birds, and animals, to its transformation into a dense group of townhouses – home to families.

-One morning I discovered the dense tangle of trees and brambles had been razed.
+One morning I discovered the thick tangle of trees and brambles had been razed.
 Here was a new landscape of severed branches punctuated by tractors and chipping equipment.

 I decided to record what happened to this rare spot of habitat expecting to make a political statement on conservation and urban sprawl.
 Instead, I found beauty in reflecting puddles, wild young plants springing from mud, and snow-covered Alps of excavated earth.
 I also found hope in nature’s imperative to regrow anywhere it can find the smallest foothold.